 In 2021-2022, Cultural Vistas partnered with the Heinrich Böll Foundation North America to administer the exchange.
 The Heinrich Böll Foundation supports a progressive and inclusive culture of remembrance and works closely together with experts in this field in Germany and abroad (most recently in its Transatlantic Partnership on Memory and Democracy in Charlottesville, Virginia).
 Cultural Vistas and The Heinrich Böll Foundation previously collaborated on the administration of the Welcoming Communities Transatlantic Exchange (WCTE) between 2016-2018.

-The Program New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) was funded in 2021-2022 by the Transatlantic Program of the German Federal Ministry for Economic Affairs and Climate Action, the U.S. Embassy Berlin.
+The Program New Transatlantic Synergies: Building a Diverse and Inclusive Culture of Remembrance (DAICOR) is funded by the Transatlantic Program of the German Federal Ministry for Economic Affairs & Climate Action and the U.S. Embassy Berlin.
 In 2021-2022, it was also partially funded by the Heinrich Böll Foundation.